duplxey/postgres-post/README.md

 ![Back4app Containers as a Service](https://i.ibb.co/bRHFWqw/back4app-containers-as-a-service.png)

-If it's your first time working with Back4app Containers you'll have to link your GitHub to your Back4app account.
-When picking what repositories Back4app has access to make sure to allow access to the repository created in the previous step.
+If it's your first time working with Back4app Containers, you must link your GitHub to your Back4app account.
+When picking what repositories Back4app has access to, make sure to allow access to the repository created in the previous step.

 Next, "Select" the repository.

 ![Back4app Select Repository](https://i.ibb.co/hcC1yzB/back4app-select-repository.png)

-Back4app Containers allow you to configure deployment settings such as: port, auto-deploy, environmental variables, and health checks.
+Back4app Containers allow you to configure deployment settings such as port, auto-deploy, environmental variables, and health checks.

-Since our app is simple we just need to provide a name and can keep everything else as default.
+Since our app is simple, we need to provide a name and can keep everything else as default.

 ![Back4app Configure Deployment](https://i.ibb.co/cx63hGC/back4app-configure-repository.png)

-As you click "Create App", Back4app will pull the code from GitHub, build the Docker image, push it to the container registry, and lastly deploy it.
+As you click "Create App", Back4app will pull the code from GitHub, build the Docker image, push it to the container registry, and deploy it.

-After a few moments, your app will be available at the URL specified on the sidebar.
+After a few moments, your app will be available at the URL on the sidebar.

 ![Back4app Successful Deployment](https://i.ibb.co/grX0FZZ/back4app-successful-deployment.png)